top of page

 Sleeping Gear

 A warm and compact sleeping bag for nights in the hut or tent are essential for your hiking kit.
 Many of the Great Walks are alpine tracks and the weather can be unpredictable, where the temperatures can drop considerably overnight.
 The huts are generally not well insulated and fires in the huts will only warm the main common area.
 If camping, you will need an even warmer sleeping bag for a good nights sleep outdoors.
+Check the average monthly temperatures for the Great Walk you have selected and definitely check the weather forecast before heading off to ensure your sleeping bag will be warm enough.

 Department of Conservation (DOC) recommends a 3 to 4 season sleeping bag.
 A 3-season bag is designed for colder nights (0 to -5°C) and a 4-season bag is for when the temperature drops to around -10°C with light snow.
 So, a sleeping bag with a comfort range from 0 to -10°C should be sufficient.
 Don't use the extreme temp rating on a sleeping bag when selecting a bag.
 This is not the temperature you will be comfortable at, rather the temperature that you will 'survive the night' at.
 Yeah Nah.